GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/Rikers#Tom_Clancy.27s_The_Division_2

 #### Assault
-- takes cover and is not that dangerous, but can be in larger numbers
+- takes cover and isn't that dangerous, but can be in larger numbers
 - elites are equipped with Tear Gas Grenades which confuse targets
 - no weak point